andrewgcodes/katavie.github.io/index.md

 # Katherine Huang

 Hey, I'm Kat, a high schooler from Lowell, MA, and incoming first-year at MIT, where I plan to major in [Data Science](https://www.eecs.mit.edu/academics-admissions/undergraduate-programs/6-14-computer-science-economics-and-data-science) and minor in [Anthropology](https://anthropology.mit.edu/).
+This summer I'm interning at [Repl.it](https://repl.it).
 Above all else, I value integrity, kindness, and gratitude.

 For the first time in history, all of the world's issues involve STEM, but these fields remain daunting and inaccessible for many.
 I founded [Science & Us](scienceandus.org) to change that.
 We organize events to help high schoolers communicate science and better understand the complex issues they care about.
 We're currently working on a book of stories from people who connect STEM and the public!